mudithaweeerarathna/Stored-Procedures-SQL-Server/README.md

 |CashAmount | decimal(18, 2) |

 ## Create-StoredProcedures #Branch
-This branch contains the stored procedures themselves.
-This blog explains the creation of stored procedures in detail, while there is a small explanation of the stored procedure creation inside of each.sql file located within this branch.
+This branch contains the stored procedures themselves. <a href="https://medium.com/@mmweerarathna123/how-to-create-a-stored-procedure-sql-server-edc3e987668f">This blog explains the creation of stored procedures in detail</a>, while there is a small explanation of the stored procedure creation inside of each.sql file located within this branch.
 There are four stored procedures to save, update, and read the data in the [User] table.
 Stored procedures can be explained as follows: <br><br>
 These stored procedures can be seen in the [dbo] folder in the repository.